04 Feb 2020 - Michelle Breyer

-During the month of October, National Breast Cancer Awareness Month is an important time to educate women and men about breast cancer, including symptoms and warning signs, factors that impact a person’s risk and the importance of speaking with your doctor about what screening is right for you.
+During the month of October, National Breast Cancer Awareness Month is an important time to educate women and men about breast cancer, including symptoms and warning signs, factors that impact a person’s breast cancer risk and the importance of speaking with your doctor about what screening is right for you for cancer prevention.

-It is also a time when people who want to make a difference can find a variety of ways to engage, from volunteering to raising funds needed to support those living with the disease today while also searching for tomorrow’s cures.
+It is also a time when people who want to make a difference can find a variety of ways to get involved, raise awareness and engage, from volunteering to raising funds needed to support those living with the disease today while also searching for tomorrow’s cures.